-VOTUM AG is a member of MGI Europe, part of MGI Worldwide, a top 20 ranked international audit, tax, accounting and consulting network with some 5,200 professionals in over 260 locations around the world.
+VOTUM AG is a member of MGI Europe, part of MGI Worldwide, a top 20 ranked international audit, tax, accounting and consulting network with almost 9,000 professionals in over 100 countries around the world.

 VOTUM AG is an owner managed accountancy firm with offices in Frankfurt, Hofheim and Wiesbaden, Germany.
 Our experienced team of financial auditors, tax consultants and attorneys help many medium sized businesses in all aspects of national and international tax, accounting and corporate law.